Viola-Mugambwa/Data-Analysis-/README.md

 ### Data Analysis

 ### Findings
-- Highest unemployment was registered among  16-19 and 20-25 age groups.
-- Lowest unemployment was registered among 45-55 and 35-40 age groups throughout the 17 years.
+- Age group 45-54,registered the lowest unemployment rate while,age 16-19 registered the highest unemployment throughout the 17 year period.
+- Looking at the months, July registered the lowest unemployment rate while March recorded the highest rates throughout the years.
-- Years, 2017, 2019, 2023,registered the lowest unemployment rate, taking into account that all 12 months data per year was recorded.
+- 2019 registered the lowest compared to 2011 that recorded the highest unemployment rate in the 17 year period.This analysis takes into account the years that recorded 12 months.
-- Furthermore the data shows an overall spike in high unemployment rates from 2017 to 2024.
-- looking at the overall performance of months, august and february registered high unemployment rates, while march and april scored low.

 ### Observations
- -Overall the data shows that unemployment rates continued to increase as the years  progressed for age of 16-19 to 20-24,which can be attributed to time in school.
-On the other hand, low unemployment rates registered in age group 35-44 & 45-55 which can be attributed to being the most common age range when people are set in their careers and working towards retirement security.
+- Overall data shows that unemployment rates continued to increase as the years  progressed for age of 16-19 to 20-24,which can be attributed to time in school ,high school, college and university.
+On the other hand, low unemployment rates registered in age group 45-54 & 55-64 is common perception that by this time or age one is set in their career and working towards retirement security.

 ### Limitations
 - 2008 & 2024 recorded  (11 & 3 months) consequentively.
-This affected the analysis process by year and feared to give inconclusive data.
-However, analysis by month was done to get an overall unemployment rate throughout the 17 year period by month .
-Its worth noting that the overall annual perfomance in the 17 year period was based on the months that had a full 12 month unemployment recording.
+This resulted in inconclusive data if the count of months was not taken into account.
+However, analysis by month was done to get an overall view of the unemployment rate throughout the 17 year period.
+Which resulted in March and February scoring highest among all the 17 years.
+Its worth noting that the overall Unemployment rates in the 17 year period was based on the years that had a full 12 month recording.
 ### References
   - Cousera online/Data Analytics with excel
   - Edx online / Sql for Beginners